Jaisocx-Tools/Workspace/workspace/ts/www/packages/ObjData/README.md

 since additional actions in a loop use more resources, however doing the same task.

+## The further improvals, however seem to be published in another package.
+### 2. JPath querying
+### 3. SAX flavoured chunked responses JPath querying
+### 4. JPathIndex, Indexes for fast JPath querying
+### 5. JPathIndexes kept in datafiles

 ## HELLO WORLD MESSAGE:

 GOOD LUCK AND HAVE FUN WITH CODING ))